avajs/ava/docs/recipes/debugging-with-vscode.md

 You can debug your tests using [Visual Studio Code](https://code.visualstudio.com/).

+## Debugging with the debug terminal

+You can use VS Code's “JavaScript Debug Terminal” to automatically debug AVA run on the command-line.

+1. From the Command Palette (<kbd>F1</kbd> or <kbd>command + shift + p</kbd> / <kbd>control + shift + p</kbd>), run `Debug: Create JavaScript Debug Terminal`
+2. Run `npx ava` in the terminal

 ## Creating a launch configuration

+Alternatively you can create a lanch configuration, which makes it easier to debug individual test files.

 1. Open a workspace for your project.
 1. In the sidebar click the *Debug* handle.